kamilponiatowski/69-shades-of-love-landing-page/README.md

 - **Category-Based Organization**: Tasks are grouped into meaningful categories
 - **Streak Counter**: Stay motivated by tracking consecutive days of self-care
 - **Achievements**: Celebrate milestones in your self-care journey
+- **Self-Care Insights**: Receive evidence-based tips and facts to enhance your wellbeing practices
 - **Offline Support**: Your progress is saved locally in your browser
 - **Responsive Design**: Works on desktops, tablets, and mobile devices
 - **PDF Mind Map**: Unlock a downloadable PDF guide after completing 20% of tasks
+- **Multilingual Support**: Available in English and Polish languages
+- **Newsletter Integration**: Optional subscription for additional resources

 ## 🚀 Getting Started